discord/access/README.md

 As Access is a web application packaged with Docker, it can easily be deployed to a Kubernetes cluster.
 We've included example Kubernetes yaml objects you can use to deploy Access in the [examples/kubernetes](https://github.com/discord/access/tree/main/examples/kubernetes) directory.

-These examples include a Deployment, Service, Namespace, Service Account object for serving the stateless web application.
+These examples include a Deployment, Service, Namespace, and Service Account object for serving the stateless web application.
 Additionally there are examples for deploying the `flask sync` and `flask notify` commands as cronjobs to periodically synchronize users, groups, and their memberships and send expiring access notifications respectively.

 ## Plugins